alvaro-cuesta/clojoban/README.md

 You can also contribute levels.
 See the [example levels](https://github.com/alvaro-cuesta/clojoban/tree/master/resources/levels) to get the feel about the format.
 There's an `:author` tag you might want to use (authorship will be shown in-game.)

-Of course, anyone contributing will be credited accordingly.
+Of course, anyone contributing will be credited accordingly in resource tags and in the [CONTRIBUTORS](https://github.com/alvaro-cuesta/clojoban/blob/master/CONTRIBUTORS.md) file

 ## Limitations